spring-attic/spring-hadoop/samples/wordcount/readme.txt

 1. MOTIVATION

-A basic word count demo that illustrates the configuration and interaction with the Hadoop through Spring Hadoop.
+A basic word count demo that illustrates the configuration and interaction with Hadoop through Spring Hadoop.
 The demo copies local resources into HDFS and executes the Hadoop example that counts words against it.
 The demo requires a running Hadoop instance (by default at localhost:9000).
 The Hadoop settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).